rladies-chicago/2019-04-18-shiny-workshop/README.md

 - `spData`: spatial data package that contains the data we'll be working with
 - `dplyr`: for some data wrangling examples

-You can do this with the following command in R:
+You can do this by pasting the following command into the R console and hitting enter:

 ```
 install.packages(c("sf", "shiny", "leaflet", "spData", "dplyr"))